 Technical errors are generally non-emotional to fix.
 “Bob, 2+2 equals 4, not 6,” is easy to say.
 Personal issues are not.
 “Bob, you spend a good deal of time talking about your coworkers.
 It's my job to manage your coworkers, not yours.
 Please, don't talk about them.
 If you have a concern about their performance, let me know and I'll take care of it.”

 It's a manager's job to shut down bullies, reward innovation, correct technical errors, and evaluate performance.
 Your employees expect it and will respect you when you do these things.

 Try not to blame and take responsibility when things go badly.
 Give credit when things go well.
-“Jane and Steve had an awesome year and that's why we increased our revenue by 10 percent,” will earn you the respect of Jane and Steve, as will, “We struggled this year in some areas.
-I'm going to introduce some changes so that next year we'll meet our revenue targets.”
+“Jane and Steve had an awesome year and that's why we increased our revenue by 10 percent,” will earn you the respect of Jane and Steve, as well, “We struggled this year in some areas.
+I'm going to introduce several organizational changes so that next year we'll meet our revenue targets.”
 You're the manager and the whole department's performance is on your head.

 If there truly is a problem with an employee's performance, it is your job to either fix it or fire the employee.
 If the problem continues, it is your fault.
 Don't forget that.

 Overall be nice.